colomboe/sKeep/README.md

  * Firefox 40 or later
  * Chrome 45 or later

-## Roadmap

-When Edge will support native PBKDF2 algorithm, drop support for IE11 in order to obtain a better password/key security with higher iteration values.

 ## Installation/development

 sKeep is developed in TypeScript, so you need a TypeScript compiler in order to generate the app js file.
 Then, all you need is to deploy the app on a HTTPS web server.